-- Participants will have access to the online materials for 60 days after the course start date.
+- Registration closes five hours before online materials become available.
+Participants will have access to online materials for 60 days after the course start date.

-- Participants must have access to the internet and know how to use a web browser (ex: Chrome, Safari, Internet Explorer)
+- Participants must have access to the internet via a computer or mobile device.

 - A unique email address for each participant is required at registration.

-Prerequisites: Basic Plant ID (W100) or previous experience with plant identification recommended.
+- Prerequisites: Basic Plant ID (W011 or W010) or previous experience with plant identification recommended.